 Efficient, nano-scale energy converters.

-4K ultra-high-definition (UHD) video is about more than just an increased number of pixels than the formats we experience today.
-UHD video can also deliver an expanded color palette with more vibrant, deeper reds, blues, greens, and all of the colors in between.
+4K ultra-high-definition (UHD) video is about more than just a 4x increase in the number of pixels of a regular 1080p TV.
+UHD video can also deliver an expanded color palette with more vibrant, deeper reds, blues, greens, and every color we can physically see.

 Most liquid crystal display (LCD) televisions can adequately represent the color information in the traditional color standard (aka BT.709) used in DVD, Blu-ray, and broadcast programming.
-However, newer video formats, including Dolby Vision and HDR-10, can accurately represent a significantly increased color space like those defined in DCI P3, Pointer's gamut, and, ultimately, its complete BT.2020 format.
+However, newer video formats, including Dolby Vision and HDR-10, can accurately represent a significantly increased color space like those defined in DCI P3, Pointer's gamut, and, realistically, complete BT.2020.
 This more-saturated pallet of colors can result in imagery that appears more like that experienced through our own eyes in nature.

 Quantum dots to the rescue